caseif/Mossy/README.md

 - Support for all addressing modes
 - Label support
+- Named constant support
+- Full arithmetic support
+- Limited masking support (`<` and `>`)
+- Limited directive support (`.org`)

 ### Pending

-- Most directives
+- Full masking support
+  - Currently cannot be used in constant definitions
+  - Currently cannot be used within arithmetic expressions
+- Full directive support
   - Namely `.db`/`.dw`, `.include`, and `.macro`
-- Named constants
-- Arithmetic operations in constant expressions
+  - Validation of `.index` and `.mem` directives

 ### License